 This data is estimated and should not be construed to represent the total unaccompanied youth homeless population.
+While the data indicates a need to address unaccompanied homeless youth, there are no longer any providers who hold a DCFS Youth Transitional Housing License.

-^{}Moving forward, as the Youth Transitional Housing Program expands, consideration should be given to shifting this reporting responsibility to the DCFS who, as the licensing agent, has full authority to request the required data from its licensed entities.
+Moving forward, if the Youth Transitional Housing Program continues, consideration should be given to shifting this reporting responsibility to the DCFS who, as the licensing agent, has full authority to request the required data from its licensed entities.